Tropini-lab/PUPpy/README.md

 PUPpy is made available under GPLv3.
 See LICENSE for details.
 Copyright Carolina Tropini.

 Developed by Hans Ghezzi at University of British Columbia (UBC).

+## EXTRAS
+PUPpy can design both strain-specific primers, which selectively amplify each member of the community, and group-specific primers, which selectively amplify user-selected members.
+Primers designed with the pipeline can be used to assess the presence/absence of bacteria in samples through PCR, as well as quantify their abundance via qPCR.